Technigo/project-labyrinth/code/README.md

 Use of different React components
 Use of Redux and Redux toolkit
+Asynchronous API calls using thunks
-Use of hooks: useSelector, useDispatch, useState Asynchronous API calls using thunks
+Use of hooks: useSelector, useDispatch, useState
 POST request with information on the body
 Responsive styling
 Styled components

 # Production Process

-I started by planning the functionalities and layout for the project and dividing those into components.
+We started by planning the projects and it’s components / screens.

-Creating reducers was a new concept and this was a great oportunity to add different functionalities.

-The filter for completed and uncompleted tasks was initially creating conflits when published on Netlify, but after changing it to the tasks file in the reducer, the conflits were solved
+We made thunks for the asynchronous functions, such as the API post request to display the game steps and the loading component.
+There’s also local storage to store the player’s position on the game.
+We used conditional rendering to be able to show different screens based on the game conditions.
+We created a final page that display the players choice history for the whole game.
+There’s also a restart button that reloads the game and empty the username field.

 # View it live